 Foreign Exchange Market Liberalization Level: There are constraints on the onshore currency market (e.g., foreign exchange transactions must be linked to security transactions).
-In addition, liquidity in the onshore currency market has deteriorated leading to capital repatriation issues for some foreign investors.
-MSCI is closely monitoring this situation.
+In addition, market participants have indicated that liquidity in the FX market and the ability to repatriate capital from Sri Lanka has improved.